dcaris/dcaris.github.io/content/_index.md

-I'm a Senior Software Engineer (C#, Go) and hobby Woodworker from Brisbane, Australia
+I'm a Senior Software Engineer (C#, learning Golang) and hobby Woodworker from Brisbane, Australia